andan67/wormnav/docs/index.md

 - Connect your Gamin device with your Android smartphone/tablet via bluetooth

 ### Usage scenario
-1. Choose or create a gpx track or route you would like to use for navigation with your Garmin device
+1. Choose or create a GPX track or route you would like to use for navigation with your Garmin device
 2. Import this track/route into WormNav Companion app
 3. Optimize the track/route to reduce number of waypoints
 4. Connect your Garmin device with your smartphone/tablet via bluetooth